- Services

 About KVC Kansas

-KVC Kansas is a private, nonprofit organization that serves over 15,000 children and adults each year.
-Our team of professionals provides family strengthening and preventative services, parent training, foster care case management, family reunification services, foster family recruitment and support, adoption, aftercare, outpatient therapy and more.
+KVC Kansas is a private, nonprofit organization that serves over 12,000 children, teens and adults each year.
+Our team of caring professionals provides family strengthening and foster care prevention services, foster care case management, family reunification services, foster family recruitment and support, kinship care, adoption, aftercare, outpatient therapy and more.

 We envision a world in which every person is safe and connected to a strong family and a healthy community.